GoldenBug/Movaic/README.md

 These instructions were tested on Ubuntu 18.04 "Bionic Beaver".

 OpenCV libraries must be installed.

-Instructions to build and install OpenCV can be found [here.](https://docs.opencv.org/2.4/doc/tutorials/introduction/linux_install/linux_install.html)
+'''
+apt-get install libopencv-dev
+'''

 First the progress bar submodule needs to be fetched and updated.

 '''
 $ git submodule init
-$ git submodule update --force --recursive --init --remote
+$ git submodule update
 '''

 ### Required Modules
-* CMake version > 13.13
+* CMake version 13.10
-* OpenCV
+* OpenCV version 3.2.0

 ## Future Features
 * Specify Configurations in a File